 Generally, cooperative management reduces management costs to NMFS because cooperatives undertake actions to ensure their allocation is not exceeded, whereas under a limited access fishery, NMFS assumes that management burden and its associated costs.
 Alternatives 2 through 6 are likely to reduce management costs overall relative to the status quo option to the extent they result in less participation in the limited access fishery.
+The QS assignment option would be likely to reduce incentives to discourage cooperative formation.
 Again, the lack of any quantitative data makes it difficult to assess the relative differences in net benefits among the alternatives.